GosiaGie/antenka/README.md

 ## Authentication
-Every request except 'auth/login' and 'auth/registration' is secured and requires a valid JWT token.
+REST API is stateless, so after sucessful login application didn't start any session.
+Every request except 'auth/login' and 'auth/registration' is secured and requires from a client a valid JWT.
 Registered user can get a token after logging in.

 ```http